 Schoolhouse Birdhouse

-These schoolhouse birdhouse plans were inspired by the old-time small single-room country schools of the past.
-If you are home-schooling students interested in learning more about birds and their habitats, this easy craft project is a good way to get them started.
+These schoolhouse birdhouse plans are great nest boxes for wrens.
+This birdhouse's design mimics the old-time small single-room country school buildings.
+If you are home-schooling students interested in learning more about birds and their habitats, this easy craft project is a great way to get them started.
 A birdhouse is also a perfect homemade gift idea.
-Be sure to check out the other birdhouse plans available on myCarpentry.com.
+Be sure to check out the other birdhouse plans available on mycarpentry.com.

 Building the Schoolhouse Birdhouse